 Overnight Cornmeal Waffles

 These savory overnight cornmeal waffles are perfect for a weekend breakfast!
 Whip up the batter the night before and enjoy in the morning.
-Top with salsa, fried eggs and avocado for a perfect meal!
+Top with salsa, fried eggs and avocado for a perfect meal.
+Dairy free and vegetarian.

 This was one of my favorite “special” breakfasts in a long time.